danderson00/socket/README.md

 ```

 No socket server implementation is provided out of the box and must be installed along with `@x/socket`.
 The
-[`ws Websocket package`](https://www.npmjs.com/package/ws) has been heavily tested and is recommended for Node.js
+[`ws Websocket package`](https://www.npmjs.com/package/ws) has been heavily tested and is recommended for Node.js usage.
-and browser usage.

 A browser package for the consumer is also available at `dist/consumer.min.js` and can be loaded to a webpage using: